Desert elephant

 Desert elephants or desert-adapted elephants are not a distinct species of elephant but are African bush elephants (Loxodonta africana) that have made their homes in the Namib and Sahara deserts in Africa.
-At one time they were classified as a subspecies of the African bush elephant, but this is no longer the case.
-Desert-dwelling elephants were once more widespread in Africa than they are now and are currently found only in Namibia and Mali.
-They tend to migrate from one waterhole to another following traditional routes which depend on the seasonal availability of food and water.
-They face pressure from poaching and from changes in land use by humans.
+Previously they were classified as a subspecies of the African bush elephant, but this is no longer the case.
+Desert-dwelling elephants were once more widespread in Africa than they are at present; they are currently found only in Namibia which covers about 115154 km2.

-Namibia

-The Kunene Region in the northwest of Namibia is an area of mostly sandy desert, rocky mountains and stony plains which covers about 115154 km2.
 Elephants have traditionally lived in this area and in the earlier part of the 20th century there were about 3,000 in the Kunene Region.
 By the 1980s these had greatly diminished in number, however since then, conservation measures have been put in place and by 2013 the number of elephants had increased to about 600.
 In 1995–1996 there were good rains in Namibia and the elephants expanded their range southwards to the Ugab River.

 The desert elephants were absent from the southern Kunene Region during the war for independence.
 They moved north for safety, returning to the Ugab River in the mid 1990s by which time many indigenous people had moved into the area following Namibia's independence.
 Many of these new residents had no experience of living with wild elephants.